roshni-patel/IntroToGIT/README.md

 3. Start VSCode
 4. Select source control on the left menu
 5. Clone the repository with your URL
-6. Create a new branch
-7. Add a text file
+6. Add a text file
-8. Edit the text file and save it
+7. Edit the text file and save it
-9. Commit the change
+8. Commit the change
-10. Push your branch to github
+9. Push your branch to github

 ## How to contribute